nicktu12/weatherly/README.md

 #### Goals

+-Design weather app with UX and UI in mind

 -Utilize ReactJS to create a weather app that allows a user to select a city and see current, hourly and daily weather forecasts.

 -Implement working search trie for autocomplete functionality on a search bar